allen-cell-animated/agave/README.md

 For LINUX:

+Make sure you have Rust 1.59 or greater installed for the wgpu-native dependency.

 Install Qt 5.15.2 in your directory of choice and tell the build where to find it.
 In your favorite Python virtual environment: